Texas BBQ restaurant didn’t pay workers $867K in tips/overtime, Dept. of Labor says - NewsBreak

 DOL told Nexstar the business paid about 219 employees directly and disbursed the rest of the back wages to the department for employees they couldn’t locate.
 The DOL says it’s collected the money owed to these employees.

 “Roanoke Hard Eight violated the law by including managers in their tip pool.
 By doing so, the employer denied tipped workers some of their tips and managers proper overtime wages,” explained Wage and Hour District Director Jesus A. Valdez in Dallas.
-“As businesses struggle to find people to do the work needed to keep operating, employers would be wise to avoid violations or risk finding it even more difficult to retain and recruit workers who can choose to seek jobs where they will receive all of their rightful wages.”Over 60 tons of ground beef recalled
+“As businesses struggle to find people to do the work needed to keep operating, employers would be wise to avoid violations or risk finding it even more difficult to retain and recruit workers who can choose to seek jobs where they will receive all of their rightful wages.”Jimmy John’s is offering ‘high’ customers a bigger discount on 4/20

 The Department of Labor says it’s actively looking for former Hard Eight employees who are owed money.
 It’s encouraging former employees to contact the department at (866) 487-9243 or at its Workers Owed Wages site.